Corona virus prevention face mask protection N95 masks and medical surgical masks at home .

 Could the Value of Face Masks Lie in Stronger Immunity?

-Now, researchers from McMaster University in Hamilton, Ontario, report another potential benefit of masking (Journal of The Royal Society Interface, May 4, 2022).
+Researchers from McMaster University in Hamilton, Ontario, report another potential benefit of masking (Journal of The Royal Society Interface, May 4, 2022).
 Even if masks do not completely block viral transmission of SARS-CoV-2, they reduce the amount of virus a person inhales.
 As a result, people are less likely to become severely ill and require hospitalization.
 When the viral load is low, the immune system can respond more effectively and create antibodies that are capable of defeating the infection before it causes severe damage.

 The scientists term this “variolation,” comparing it to the early methods of preventing smallpox before vaccines were invented.
-This research on revvin g up immunity with low-level exposure has important implications for future COVID variants as well as other respiratory infections.
+This research on revving up immunity with low-level exposure has important implications for future COVID variants as well as other respiratory infections.

 Previous Views on the Value of Face Masks: